OctaDist/OctaDist/docs/docs-install/py-package.rst

 Python Package
 ==============

-OctaDist can be used as a Python package directly.
+OctaDist can be used as a Python package directly in other application.
+For example, that OctaDist is a package may be useful for interactive python script.

 1. Check if your system has all dependencies for OctaDist::